ivine369/Art/README.md

 ### Known Bugs

  There are no issues that have been resolved.
 If you want to let us know Outline any issues that would impact use of my application.
-Share any errors that are in place via my email
+Share any errors that are in place via my email.

 ### Technologies Used